mariodavid/mariodavid.github.io/_posts/2019-01-13-concurrent-usage-prevention-with-locks.md

 {% include image-left.html image="bender-hit-face.gif" class="futurama-style" width="150px" %}

-Only if the user(s) actually do the concurrent change, the system will prevent this.
+Only if the second user actually does a concurrent change, the system will prevent this.
 For the user though, it oftentimes feels like Bender in this gif.

-The problem is, that once the system returns the error, the user is not expecting such a behavior and now is in the situation to figure out which person has already did another change.
+The problem is that once the system returns this error, the user is not expecting such a behavior and now is in the situation to figure out which person has already did another change without having more detailed information about it.

+This is why optimistic locking somestimes can be a undesired behavior.

 More information on optimistic locking can be found here: